 Clinical Negligence and Personal Injury

-In addition to purely domestic claims, Stephen is regularly instructed to advise on cases with an international element or where injuries are sustained abroad.
+In addition to domestic claims, Stephen is regularly instructed in cases with an international element or where injuries are sustained abroad.

-- Representing the Claimant in a multi-track claim arising out of mental injuries sustained during detention in a foreign jail
+- representing the claimant in a multi-track claim arising out of psychiatric injuries sustained during detention in a foreign jail

-- Representing a claimant in proceedings following an negligent avoidable leg amputation
+- representing a claimant in proceedings following a negligent avoidable leg amputation

 Appointments & Memberships

 - The Commercial Bar Association (COMBAR)

 - Young International Arbitration Group (YIAG)

 - Free Representation Unit (FRU)